Helping People Beyond the Preferred Self:

 Concrete strategies to develop a more intense, sustainable, and flourishing self

-Narrative therapy, developed by Michael White and David Epston in the 1990s, has provided the world with many ways to help people overcome problems and navigate their lives according to deeply felt values.
-The therapeutic work ultimately culminates with people being more connected to their preferred self, in ways recognized and witnessed by others, and able to move forward in their lives in accordance with meaningful purposes and dreams.
-What else can we do?
-The advent of revolutionary findings in positive psychology, mindfulness, and neurobiology have shed new light on possibilities of flourishing, and ways of expanding this preferred self beyond individualistic understandings making it more sustainable.
-In this presentation, Marie-Nathalie will detail several practices that will add three other levels of work after a preferred self is identified and thickened.
-She will show videotapes of clinical applications of this work that results in people being fueled by their values in small and big ways, and beyond the classic definition of a preferred self.
+Narrative therapy, inspired by Michael White and David Epston in the 1990s, has provided the world with many ways to help people overcome problems and navigate their lives according to deeply felt values.
+This therapeutic work contributes to people being more connected to their preferred self, in ways recognized and witnessed by others, and able to move forward in their lives aligned with meaningful purposes and dreams.
+Positive psychology, mindfulness, and interpersonal neurobiology have shed new light on possibilities of flourishing, and ways of expanding this preferred self beyond individualistic understandings, thereby making it more sustainable.
+Marie-Nathalie will detail several practices that add three additional therapeutic components after a preferred self is identified and thickened.
+She will show videotapes of clinical applications of this work that result in people being fueled by their values in small and big ways and beyond the classic definition of a preferred self.

 Learning Objectives

-- Understand how the concept of self is bound by individualistic notions
+1. Re-examine the concept of self as bound by individualistic notions.

-- Explore recent findings on well-being and connections to greater than self experiences
+2. Review recent findings on well-being and connections to greater-than-self experiences.

-- Learn concrete clinical ways to intensify, expand and sustain people’s preferred selves
+3. Describe concrete clinical ways to intensify, expand, and sustain people’s preferred selves.

-- Develop a richer repertoire of clinical questions to help people flourish in everyday life
+4. Apply a richer repertoire of clinical questions to help people flourish in everyday life.

 Introducing Marie-Nathalie Beaudoin